tabaddor/av-swe-guide/contributing.md

 ## How can I contribute? ##
 Any contribution that fixes a typo, implements a feature, enhances documentation, etc is welcome.
 However, be sure to follow these guidelines to ensure you are properly submitting an issue and resolving an issue.

+After substantial contributions and help in the community, @tabaddor will invite collaborators to the repo.
+Only @tabaddor may decide upon invitations.

 #### Fork the Repo ####
 First, fork the repository and clone your fork.
 ```